MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 ---
 title: Delete data from a Log Analytics workspace by using the Delete Data API (Preview)
-description: Delete data ingested to a specific table in your Log Analytics workspace.
+description: Delete data from a specific table in your Log Analytics workspace.
 author: guywi-ms
 ms.author: guywild
 ms.reviewer: yossiy
 ms.service: azure-monitor
 ms.topic: how-to
-ms.date: 10/28/2024
+ms.date: 11/04/2024

 # Customer intent: As a Log Analytics workspace administrator, I want to delete data from tables in my Log Analytics workspace if the data is ingested by mistake, corrupt, or includes personal identifiable details.
 ---

 # Delete data from a Log Analytics workspace by using the Delete Data API (Preview)

-The Delete Data API lets you delete entries from a specific table in your Log Analytics workspace.
-This article explains how the Delete Data API works and how to remove data from your workspace by calling the API.
+This article explains how to delete log entries from a specific table in your Log Analytics workspace by calling the Delete Data API.

 ## How the Delete Data API works

-The Delete Data API removes the relevant rows from the specified table in your Log Analytics workspace based on a given time range and filter.
+The Delete Data API removes the relevant rows from the table you specify in your Log Analytics workspace.

+The body of the API call consists of filters on one or more columns using which you define which rows of the table you want to delete.

+The deletion process is final and irreversible.
+Therefore, before calling the API, check that your filters produces the intended results by writing a Kusto Query Language (KQL) query in your workspace.
+Then, translate the query to a list of column filters supported in the Delete Data API.

-Deleting data ensures that the data can't be viewed, retrieved, and used in data analysis, but it doesn't affect billing.
+so the data can't be viewed, retrieved, and used in data analysis.
+Deleting data doesn't affect billing.
 To control data retention costs, configure [data retention settings](data-retention-configure.md).

 Use the Delete Data API to remove:

 - Data ingested by mistake
-- Sensitive or personally identifiable information (PII)
+- Sensitive or personal data
 - Corrupt or incorrect data

-The deletion process is final and irreversible.
-Before calling the API, run the related query in your workspace and verify that it produces the intended results.
-Then, translate the KQL filter used in your query to a list of column filters supported in the Delete data API.

 ## Limitations

 You can:

 - Submit 10 delete data requests per hour.
 - Only delete data from a table when the table plan is Analytics.
 If the table plan is Basic, change the plan to Analytics and then delete the data.
-You can't delete Auxiliary plan isn't supported.
+You can't delete data from a table with the Auxiliary plan.

 ## Permissions required